 This course provides an analysis of contemporary issues in community policing.
 This includes an exploration of the dynamics of citizen-police interactions with regard to proactive policing methodologies.
-Examples of specific community policing programs will be examined through the use of a series of case studies, and the impact of community oriented policing will be discussed.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+Examples of specific community policing programs will be examined through the

-CJJ 5028 Juvenile Justice System
+CII 5028 Iuvenile Justice System